Ukraine summit: Which Southeast Asian nations are going? – DW – 06/14/2024

 Thailand has also tried to remain fairly neutral during the conflict.
 One reason for the "fairly cordial ties" between Bangkok and Moscow is that Russian visitors have propped up the tourism and real estate markets in the country, said Abuza.

-However, analysts reckon that Bangkok announced its participation in the Switzerland-led summit because the civilian government that took office last year, and the country is keen to improve its image in the West.
-Thailand had been ruled by a military junta for over a decade.
+However, analysts believe that the reason that Bangkok announced its participation in the Switzerland-led summit is because of the civilian government taking office last year and the fact that the country is keen to improve its image in the West after being ruled by a military junta for over a decade.

-Days before the summit, it was still unclear whether Malaysia and Indonesia will send representatives, although Reuters reported that Indonesia would send its Swiss ambassador.
-Zelenskyy met with national leaders last month at the Shangri-La Dialogue in Singapore, and both expressed interest but remained non-committal,
+Days ahead of the summit, it was still unclear whether Malaysia and Indonesia would send representatives, although Reuters reported that Indonesia would send its Swiss ambassador.
+Zelenskyy met both countries' leaders last month in Singapore, and both expressed interest but were non-committal,

 "Russia is viewed in some regional states as being Islamic-friendly while the US is seen as hostile to Islam," said Storey.

-Most pundits do not expect the Global Peace Summit to move the needle on the Russia-Ukraine war, viewing it chiefly as a symbolic effort to consolidate international support for Kyiv.
+Few pundits expect the peace summit in Switzerland to move the needle on the Russia-Ukraine war, viewing it chiefly as a symbolic effort to consolidate international support for Kyiv.

 But one important topic of discussion will be sanctions.
-Even the Southeast Asian countries that have consistently condemned Russia and which will attend the summit have not fully enforced Russian sanctions.
-Many are importing cut-price crude oil and Russian grain, noted Abuza.
+Even those Southeast Asian countries that have consistently condemned Russia and will attend the summit have not fully enforced Russian sanctions.
+Many import cut-price crude oil and Russian grain, noted Abuza.

 Singapore, despite imposing its own sanctions on Russia in early 2022, has allowed Russian oil to be traded and continues to engage economically with Moscow.